Aider-AI/aider/_posts/2024-05-22-swe-bench-lite.md

 ## Computing the benchmark score

-The benchmark harness produces a candidate solution for each of the 300 SWE Bench Lite instances and saves it as the `model_patch`.
+The benchmark harness produced a plausible solution for each of the 300 SWE Bench Lite instances and saved it as the `model_patch`.

-A separate evaluation script
-tests each of these solutions with the full test suite including the held out acceptance tests.
+A separate evaluation script was used to test each of these solutions with the full test suite, including the held out acceptance tests.
 For this final acceptance testing, any edits that aider made to tests are discarded.
-This ensures that the full, correct test suite is used for acceptance testing.
+This ensures that the correct, unmodified test suite is used for acceptance testing.
 The evaluation script compares the test results with results from testing the "gold" patch that was developed by a human to correctly solve the issue.